PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_mac.md

 }
 ~~~

-> At least one student tried literally entering `... rest of file` in the file above.
-Perhaps comment it out?

-> Probably had the most questions about this.
-Students were confused as to the difference between Default settings and User settings and why they weren't able to edit the Default file.
-Perhaps worth having an explanation and/or screenshots?
-This is what I generally said: "SublimeText has default settings for the application and also settings for the specific user.
-Anything that is entered in User settings will override the Default settings.
-By default, SublimeText has translate_tabs_to_spaces set to false, but we want to have it true, so we can override by putting it in User settings."

 # Practice navigating the computer from a Terminal

 The way your computer organizes storage is called a filesystem.
 This filesystem is organized like a tree with folders (also called `directories`) and `files`.
 The highest point in the tree is the _root_ directory located at `/`.
 Everything you can access on your computer lives within the sub-directories of this root directory.